 ‘The old charms of the river are quietly making this comeback,’ says Rungsima Kasikranund, who curates the shops in Warehouse 30, including her own juice bar Raw & Reed.
 ‘Back in the day, the government would just tear down the old buildings and construct something new, whereas these days investors and developers all see the value and potential of old buildings, and so they’re reviving a lot of them.
 The thing is, the creative scene has always been present along the river.
 It’s just somebody has finally initiated this movement.’

 And that somebody is Bangkok River Partners, a collective of businesses along the river that works to promote the area.
 They coined the name Creative District for the area’s clutch of arts and lifestyle venues.
-‘We have already seen the difference in the past year, with a 30 percent growth of people aged 21 to 45 years old visiting various outlets along the river, and more events are being held here as well,’ says David Robinson, director of Bangkok River Partners.
+‘We have already seen the difference [between 2017-2018], with a 30 percent growth of people aged 21 to 45 years old visiting various outlets along the river, and more events are being held here as well,’ says David Robinson, director of Bangkok River Partners.
 ‘This interesting shift is contributing to the next stage of luxury, where people see old buildings as a fascination.’